metasal1/soltool/README.md

 # soltool

-A CLI tool to convert Solana keypair JSON files to base58 format.
+A CLI tool to convert Solana keypair JSON files to base58 format and vice versa.

 ## Installation